 About Our Chapter

-We work together to accomplish our mission.
-The Northern New England Chapter focuses primarily on helping local patients and families live with ALS while the National Office focuses primarily on research and advocacy.
-The Chapter supports the National Office through revenue sharing and research contributions.
-The National Office supports the Chapters by providing up-to-date information and materials.
+The ALS Association National Office, located in Washington DC and the Northern New England Chapter, located in Concord, NH, work together to accomplish our mission, “To discover treatments and a cure for ALS, and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.”
+The Northern New England Chapter focuses primarily on helping local patients and families live with ALS, while the National Office focuses primarily on research and advocacy.
+The National Office also supports the Chapters by providing up-to-date information and materials.

 The Northern New England Chapter has made a lot of modifications to the work that we do in light of COVID-19 and to continue to meet our mission “To discover treatments and a cure for ALS, and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest”.
 Here are some examples of the changes that we have incorporated to continue our support for families with ALS: